Bashardeeb97/ProductsManager/README.md

   which have to inherit the abstract class Product.

-- Cheese : - requires a minimum quality level of 30 in order to be to be placed on the shelf, or is removed as soon as its quality falls below 30.
+- Cheese : - requires a minimum quality level of 30 in order to be to be placed on the shelf, or is removed as soon as its quality falls below 30.<br />
            - has an expiration date that
-             between 50 and 100 days in the in the future.
+             between 50 and 100 days in the in the future.<br />
            - loses one quality point
-             every day.
+             every day.<br />
-           - Cheese has a daily Price
+           - Cheese has a daily Price<br />

-- Wine     - any non negative quality level is accepted
+- Wine     - any non negative quality level is accepted<br />
-           - Wine does not lose quality, but gains every 10 days one quality point until the quality has reached 50.
+           - Wine does not lose quality, but gains every 10 days one quality point until the quality has reached 50.<br />
-           - Wine does not expire
+           - Wine does not expire<br />
            - Wines do not change their price once they have been placed on the shelf